perforce/helix-swarm-docker/README.md

 There are two use cases that are supported, starting up Swarm against a clean P4D system (one which has not had Swarm configured against it), and starting Swarm using an existing configuration.
-These are described below.
+These are both described below.

 Note that the provided Makefile is for use on Linux, and may work on Mac.
 These images have not been tested on Windows.